Need to know how to manage your finances? A mentor can help you with that and other issues you face on a daily basis.

 - Marketing basics.

-They also need have the skills to cut through what the media presents (which are often false positives) and get to the heart of qualifying ideas and managing within constraints.
+They also need have the skills to manage their commitments to family and their business, and to get to the heart of qualifying ideas and managing within constraints.

-This is some of the information that needs to be taught and transferred from one entrepreneur to another and this is where mentoring platforms are enormously beneficial.
+This is some of the information that can be taught and transferred from one entrepreneur to another and this is where mentoring is enormously beneficial.

 Rare Birds Mentoring is an example of a platform where entrepreneurs are matched with a mentor, who can help them tackle difficult issues and ultimately, help them grow their business.

 It also supports organisations in setting up and running high-impact, wide-reaching mentoring programs for entrepreneurs and leaders.